-Led by PA's Ben Mayhew and Ian Jones, the workshops will take place in March, May and June and will be open to undergraduates and some taught postgraduate students in the Department of Journalism Studies.
+Led by PA's Ben Mayhew and Ian Jones, the workshops will take place in March, May and June and will be open to undergraduates and some taught postgraduate students in the School of Journalism, Media and Communication.

-"Everyone at the department strongly believes that learning how to work with data accurately and in an ethical way is absolutely essential for future journalists."
+"Everyone at the school strongly believes that learning how to work with data accurately and in an ethical way is absolutely essential for future journalists."

 An absorbing experience